 - Have developed the intellectual and practical skills to be successful in graduate school, professional school or their chosen field of employment.

-thirty miles from Little Rock at the foothills of the Ozark Mountains.
-The College, related to the United Methodist
+from Little Rock at the foothills of the Ozark Mountains.
+The College, affiliated with the United

-Church, has a strong commitment to excellence in teaching liberal arts.
-Hendrix is an equal opportunity
+Methodist Church, has a strong commitment to excellence in teaching liberal